 Not diagnosing a disease or other serious condition can have catastrophic and even deadly consequences.
 Patients rely on the skill and training of their doctors to properly diagnose their ailments so they can get the treatment they need.
 Yet doctors and other healthcare professionals sometimes fail to do this, and very often this is due to medical malpractice.
-Hale & Monico fights to hold medical providers liable when their failure to diagnose is the result of neglect.
+Hale & Monico, a Chicago law firm, fights to hold medical providers liable when their failure to diagnose is the result of neglect.
 If you or a loved one have been injured because of malpractice, you deserve justice.

 Diseases That Are Often Not Diagnosed